Exo-TiC/ExoTiC-ISM/README.md

 # ExoTiC-ISM
 **Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation**

-$f(x) = e^{\pi/x}$

-$$\Theta(x) = \left\{\begin{array}{l}
-0\textrm{ if } x < 0\cr
-1\textrm{ else}
-\end{array}\right.$$

-This code performs Levenberg-Marquardt least-squares minimization across a grid of stochastic systematic models to produce marginalised transit parameters given a lightcurve for a specified wavelength range.
+This code performs Levenberg-Marquardt least-squares minimization across a grid of sudo-stochastic instrument systematic models to produce marginalised transit parameters given a lightcurve for a specified wavelength range.

-This was developed and tested for data from Wide Field Camera 3 (WFC3) on the Hubble Space Telescope (HST), specifically with the G141 spectroscopic grism, as published in Wakeford et al. (2016, ApJ, 819, 1).
-Future work includes plans to extend this to other WFC3 grids, STIS data, and eventually data from the James Webb Space Telescope (JWST).
+This was developed and tested for data from Wide Field Camera 3 (WFC3) on the Hubble Space Telescope (HST), specifically with the G141 spectroscopic grism, as published in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract).
+This method can also be applied to WFC3 IR G102 Grism, and UVIS G280 grism by selecting the correct parameters.
+Future work includes plans to extend this to the Space Telescope Imaging Spectrograph (STIS) instrument data, and eventually data from the James Webb Space Telescope (JWST).

+This code follows the method outlined in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract), using marginalisation across a stochastic grid of 50 polynomial models.
+These 50 instrument systematic models contain a combination of corrective factors for likley HST systematics.
+These include a linear trend in time across the whole lightcurve, accounting for HST breathing effects caused by thermal changes in the telescope with up to a 4th order polynomial, and correcting for positional shifts of the target spectrum on the detector fitting up to a 4th order polynomial.
+See [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract) section 2.2 for details and Table 2 for the full grid of systematic models included.

+The evidence (marginal liklihood) is calculated from the AIC for each model when fit with the data and converted to a normalised weighting that is used to marginalise each of the global fit parameters.
+See equations 15 and 16 in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract) to marginalise over the parameters and their uncertainties.

-This code follows the method outlined in Wakeford, et al. (2016), using marginalisation across a stochastic grid of models.
-The program makes use of the analytic transit model in Mandel & Agol (2002, ApJ Letters, 580, L171-175) and a Levenberg-Marquardt least squares minimization using [Sherpa](https://sherpa.readthedocs.io/en/latest/), a Python package for modeling and fitting data.
-The transit model uses a 4-parameter limb darkening law, as outlined in Claret (2010) and Sing et al. (2010).
+The program makes use of the analytic transit model in [Mandel & Agol (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...580L.171M/abstract) and a Levenberg-Marquardt least squares minimization using [Sherpa](https://sherpa.readthedocs.io/en/latest/), a Python package for modeling and fitting data.
+The transit model uses a 4-parameter limb darkening law, as outlined in [Claret (2010)](https://ui.adsabs.harvard.edu/abs/2000A%26A...363.1081C/abstract) and [Sing (2010)](https://ui.adsabs.harvard.edu/abs/2010A%26A...510A..21S/abstract).

-This package was built from the original IDL code used for the analysis in Wakeford et al. (2016), initially translated by Matthew Hill and then further adapted and transformed into a full astronomy Python package with the help of Iva Laginja.
+This package was built from the original IDL code used for the analysis in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract), initially translated by Matthew Hill and then further adapted and transformed into a full astronomy Python package with the help of Iva Laginja.

 Note how this is not an installable package, but you will  always need to clone it if you want to work with it.